Connecticut Probate | Inheritance Advance in Connecticut

 The length of a probate case can also vary depending on the size of your estate.
-If an heir or other relatives dispute the will, that conflict can cause the probate case to last longer.
-These delays prevent you from using your money for what you need until long after you need it.
+If an heir or other relatives dispute the will, that conflict can cause the probate case to last even longer.
+These delays may prevent you from using your money for what you need until it’s too late.

 How Do You Avoid Probate in Connecticut?

 If the individual places their real estate assets into a living trust before they die, their heirs can avoid the Connecticut probate process.
 If a decedent places these assets in a trust, beneficiaries will automatically receive them after the individual’s death.
 Listing a beneficiary or creating a payable on death account also will automatically transfer ownership.

 How Long Do You Have to File Probate After Death in Connecticut?